Real Answers by Experienced Professionals.

 There are many challenges for a foreigner establishing a corporation in Malaysia, so do not expect the process to be easy.
 Here are some of the steps involved.

 - A conversation about the type of business you plan to conduct.

-- Identity of she corporate shareholders and director.
-N
+- Identity of the corporate shareholders and directors.

 - Three possible names that you would like to call your company.
 Names will be checked for availability.